microbit-carlos/microbit-bird-activity/docs/activityadvanced.md

 Here we can see two thing:

 1. A delay for a random amount of time between 500 milliseconds to 1.5 seconds.
+    - This is done so that there is a bit of delay between each bird warning each other
 2. Sending the `cat->all` radio message

 <p class="exercise">